 Known for its splendid gardens, this is the perfect oasis of calming fresh air when you need a break from four wheeled travel.
 Amble around its twenty or so themed gardens which include the Sung Dynasty Chinese Scholar’s Garden, Indian Char Bagh Garden, Italian Renaissance Garden and Japanese Garden.
 It’s also worth spending some time in Hamilton’s excellent zoo before finding yourself a hotel for the night.

 Continuing south east, it’s an easy drive through some of New Zealand’s most fertile farmland to the thermal hotspot of Rotorua.
 You’ll want to spend at least an afternoon at the well put together Te Puia centre.
 Not only can you sit on thermally heated rocks to watch Pohutu geyser spurt and mud pools plop, but there it’s also a good place to get acquainted with some of the Maori rituals as well as the area’s arts and crafts traditions.
+You can experience a lot in just one day.
 Make sure you try a traditional hangi for dinner.

 You’re spoilt for choice in terms of geothermal landforms but the pick of the bunch is surely Orakei Korako.
 Translating as “the place adorned by white glitter” the terraces of Orakei Korako have been attracting visitors for more than a century, taking a boat across to access them.
 In winter, the boats run on demand only, meaning there’ll be no hanging about.
 Nearby, you might also want to stop off at Craters of the Moon, another smoking landscape of hot springs and mud pools.